musaeed/Procedural-modeling-of-buildings/README.md

 window->texture("WINDOW")
 door->texture("DOOR")
 ```
 The building produced using the grammar above is as follows.

+![building](https://github.com/musaeed/Procedural-modeling-of-buildings/raw/master/screenshots/building.png)

-Please note that this is a simple example which just creates one building.
+**Please note** that this is a simple example which just creates one building.
 Much more complex scenes can be created with many buildings in a single scene by extending the grammar.
 Please refer to the original paper for more details.

-![building](https://github.com/musaeed/Procedural-modeling-of-buildings/raw/master/screenshots/building.png)

 ### Building the project

 Please make sure that you have Open GL and GLUT libraries installed on your computer.
-They can be installed by using the following command.
+They can be installed by using the following command in the terminal.

 ```bash
 sudo apt-get install freeglut3 freeglut3-dev